strmlineapp-ux/agileflow/docs/design-system.md

         - **Move**: If a badge is dragged from one owned collection to another owned collection, the badge is *moved*.
         - **Link**: If a badge is dragged from a *shared* (unowned) collection into an *owned* collection, a *link* to the original badge is created.
 The original badge remains in the shared collection.
     - **UI Feedback**: Drop zones on unowned collections will not be highlighted, providing clear visual feedback that the action is not permitted.
--   **Layout Stability**: To prevent "janky" or shifting layouts during a drag operation (especially when dragging an item out of one card and over another), ensure that the container cards (e.g., `TeamCard`) maintain a consistent height.
-This is achieved by making the card a `flex flex-col` container and giving its main content area `flex-grow` to make it fill the available space, even when a draggable item is temporarily removed.
-A `ScrollArea` can be used within the content to manage overflow if the list is long.
 -   **Application**: This is the required pattern for managing Pages, Calendars, Teams, and Badge Collections.

 ---